Michael co-produces the Conversations at The Interval speaking series, booking, overseeing production and often hosting talks.

 An event producer since his college days, Michael has been active in San Francisco’s art and theater scene as a performer and instigator of unusual events for more than 20 years.
 From 01999 to 02003 Michael hosted and co-produced The Tentacle Sessions a monthly series spotlighting accomplished individuals in the San Francisco Bay Area scene—including writers, artists, and scientists.
-He has produced and performed in numerous alternative theater venues over the years including Popcorn Anti-Theater, The Exit, 21 Grand, Stage Werx, and the late, great Dark Room Theater.
+He has produced and performed in numerous alternative theater venues over the years including Popcorn Anti-Theater, The EXIT, 21 Grand, Stage Werx, and the late, great Dark Room Theater.

-Michael has been a long-time blogger (usually under his nom de kunst mikl-em) for publications including celebrated arts magazine Hi Fructose and the award-winning internet culture site Laughing Squid.
+Michael has been a long-time blogger (usually under his nom de kunst mikl-em) for publications including celebrated arts magazine Hi Fructose and award-winning internet culture site Laughing Squid.
 You'll find his writing in print in the Hi Fructose Collected Edition books and Tales of The San Francisco Cacophony Society in which he recounts some of his adventures with that noted countercultural group.